dany25/StopSignsProject/README.md

 ![Alt text](real_images/1.jpg?raw=true "Real image of a stop sign")

 We don't know the true heading of this image.
 But our machine learning model, after transforming it in grayscale, blurring, vectorizing, projecting on the first 5 components previously computed, and predicting the heading based on the 3-NN fitted model returns a prediction of a -78°, which is far from corresponding to the true heading (which is greater than 0).
-Even increasing the number of nearest neighbor show a maximum heading prediction of  6° which corresponds to this orientation:
+Even increasing the number of nearest neighbor show a maximum heading prediction of  6° which corresponds to this orientation (also not close to the right heading):

 ![Alt text](real_images/sign_6_0.jpg?raw=true "Stop Sign with a 6° heading")